HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

   box Hathor
-  participant ms as MultiSig Wallet in Hathor actor userH as User wallet on Hathor end
+  participant ms as MultiSig Wallet in Hathor actor userH as User wallet on Hathor actor admin as Admin address on Hathor end

-  userE->>+evm: Call method to cross the tokens evm-->>admin: Send fees to the admin address evm-->>evm: Burn tokens from the user account evm--)-fed: emit event with the request to cross tokens Note over fed: If the tokens are crossing back to Hathor<br/>we can be sure that there are enough tokens<br/>on the wallet to fulfill the request
+  userE->>+evm: Call method to cross the tokens evm-->>evm: Burn tokens from the user account evm--)-fed: emit event with the request to cross tokens Note over fed: If the tokens are crossing back to Hathor<br/>we can be sure that there are enough tokens<br/>on the wallet to fulfill the request